Skip to content

 Case 2: Strengthening any weak links

 A car dealership, with ten sites nationwide, noticed some disparity in the sales figures they were seeing across the different sites.
 They didn’t just want to know why some were performing better than others, but they also wanted to bring all the figures in-line with the highest performing locations.
 The business started collecting customer reviews, and quickly realised that certain dealerships were suffering due to poor customer service.
 The business sent surveys out to their staff, and the results showed that the staff in the worst performing dealerships felt they could benefit from more training.
-Customer Service training was rolled out in all the weaker locations, and sales gradually began to rise.
+Customer service training was rolled out in all the weaker locations, and sales gradually began to rise.

 Case 3: Reviews highlighted the real issue